bkfunk/rating_wiki/README.md

   ![Chart of distribution of each rating dimension][rating dimension values chart]

+  While the rightmost peak (at rating value of 5) is lower for "Complete", __all 4 dimensions have another peak at a rating value of 1__.
+Thus, it appears that raters __tend to rate pages at the extremes__, either very high or very low.
+This is true regardless of whether the user rates only 1 dimension or all 4 (see the [complete exploration][exploring notebook] for charts illustrating this).

 + __How consistent are the ratings for a single page or version?__